milkytracker/MilkyTracker/INSTALL.md

 ## macOS specific notes

 In addition to CMake, you will need the following extra packages.
-The recommended way of obtaining these is by using Homebrew.
+The recommended way of obtaining these is by using Homebrew or MacPorts.

 - automake
 - libtool